 Curriculum - Hope's educational program offers a variety of courses in 87 majors.
 Throughout this educational program, Hope is concerned with developing intellectual discipline and fellowship in inquiry.
-(See "The Degree Program," page 97 and departmental listings in "The Curriculum," beginning on page 117.)
+(See "The Degree Program," page 96 and departmental listings in "The Curriculum," beginning on page 115.)

 Students are given many opportunities to grow and develop within the academic structure.
 An active performance/exhibition program in the arts provides professional experiences.
-Science and social science students conduct research side-by-side with faculty members.
-Humanities students are encouraged to conduct independent study projects, and each year these students present their papers at divisional colloquia.
+Students in all four academic divisions-the arts, the humanities, the natural and applied sciences, and the social sciences-conduct research side-by-side with faculty members and conduct independent study projects, and each year these students present their papers at divisional colloquia.

 For students with unusual academic maturity, several challenging programs have been designed, as well as independent and tutorial study during all four years.
-(See "Opportunities for Talented Students," page 376.)
+(See "Opportunities for Talented Students," page 381.)